7 min readAugust 19, 2025

 Once you have the basic system running, you can enhance it with:

-AI content generation: Use GPT-4 to help write or optimize posts
+• AI content generation: Use an AI model to help write or optimize posts before they're added to the sheet

 The beauty of building your own system is that you can add exactly the features you need.